marklauter/plumber/README.md

 ![plumber logo](https://raw.githubusercontent.com/marklauter/plumber/main/plumber.png)
-# Plumber
+# Plumber: Pipelines for AWS Lambda
 Plumber is a request pipeline that supports middleware delegates and classes.
-It provides configuration, dependency injection, and middleware pipeline services for AWS Lambda functions or Azure functions.
+It provides configuration, dependency injection, and middleware pipeline services for AWS Lambda functions and Azure functions.

 ## References
 Plumber is based this article: